US strikes on a Yemeni oil port kill 74 people, Houthis say, in deadliest attack of Trump campaign

 “Since the escalations in the Red Sea situation, China has been playing a positive role in de-escalating the situation,” Lin said.
 “Who is promoting talks for peace and de-escalating the tensions, and who is imposing sanctions and pressure?”

 Chang Guang did not respond to request for comment.
-The U.S. Treasury sanctioned the company in 2023 for allegedly providing satellite images to the Russian mercenary force the Wagner Group as it fought in Ukraine as part of Russia's full-scale invasion.
+The U.S. Treasury sanctioned the company in 2023 for allegedly providing satellite images to the Russian mercenary force the Wagner Group as it fought in Ukraine.

 It remains unclear whether Chang Guang is linked to the Chinese government.
 The U.S. government in the past has used images taken by American commercial satellite companies to share with allies, like Ukraine, to avoid releasing its own top-secret pictures.